rlberry-py/rlberry/docs/basics/userguide/export_training_data.md

 # How to export data about training?

-## how to extract data from the WriterData?
+## How to extract data from the WriterData?
-rlberry have tools to display information about the training of the agent.
-Some of these tool are visible on the [visualization page](visu_userguide) (from User Guide).
+rlberry have tools to display information about the training of an agent.
+Some of these tools are visible on the [visualization page](visu_userguide) (from User Guide).

 But maybe you have your favorite tool, and want to use it.
 Rlberry allows training data to be exported as dataframe, to be used with other tools.

-To get these data, use the {mod}`rlberry.manager.read_writer_data` function.

 Here is the same code from the [visualization page](visu_userguide):